vukbatanovic/STSAnno/README.md

 ## Running the program
 Aside from the source code in the repository, a runnable .jar file is also available for [download](https://github.com/vukbatanovic/STSAnno/releases/download/v1.0.0/STSAnno.jar).
-STSAnno can be started from a command line interface using the .jar file with the following command:
+STSAnno can be started from the command line interface using the .jar file with the following command:
 ```
 java -jar STSAnno.jar
 ```